galaxyproject/galaxy-hub/content/events/gcc2024/training/index.md

                 <hr/>
                 <div class="my-5">
                     Learn how to keep your training sessions and classes on track with Galaxy's dedicated resource pool known as TIaaS.
 This training also focuses on incorporating best practices in utilizing the Galaxy Training Network, the largest repository of Galaxy-related training materials.
                 </div>
             </a>
         </td>
         <td style="width: 30%; text-align: center; padding: 8px; border: 0; background-color: #F1E4E4;">
             <a href=/events/gcc2024/training/chatgxy/>
-                <h2>chatGXY</h2>
+                <h2>chatGXY - a Galaxy-specific Chatbot for Getting Answers</h2>
                 <hr/>
                 <div class="my-5">
                     Chatbots are everywhere now - what can you do with a Galaxy-specific one?